Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Introduction

+To address these questions, we identify and synthesise empirical research on how to maintain and foster human autonomy and sense of agency in HRI by applying the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines \cite{page2021prisma}.
+Because human autonomy and sense of agency function as umbrella concepts in HCI, with potentially entangled or similar meanings, this review is designed to capture both concepts.
+In the results and discussion, we will highlight any meaningful differences and potential connections between those concepts.

+The results of this review can guide researchers, practitioners, and policymakers by highlighting a) research gaps for future studies and funding, b) aspects to prioritise in HRI design, and c) favourable measurement practices and instruments.

-The article is structured as follows: First, we describe our methodological approach based on the PRISMA workflow, including the utilised databases, deployed keywords, the process of article identification, characteristics of the final dataset, and the article analysis \cite{page2021prisma}.
+The article is structured as follows: First, we describe our methodological approach based on the PRISMA workflow, including the utilised databases, deployed keywords, the process of article identification, characteristics of the final dataset, and the analytic procedures.
 Second, we present the results of the analysis.
-Finally, we discuss the results and the limitations of this study and derive recommendations for subsequent research.
+Finally, we discuss the results and the limitations of this study, interpret them in light of the METUX framework, and derive recommendations for subsequent research.